anees009/aws-terraform-ansible-webapp/README.md

 This repository sets up:
 * 1 web-server with Nginx reverse proxy and loadbalancing
 * 2 app-servers with python app serving on port 8000
-## The following AWS resources are also created in the process
+### The following AWS resources are also created in the process
 * 1 Key-pair for ssh connections
 * 1 VPC to isolate the network environment
 * 2 security groups, 1 each for web-server and app-server
-*
+* 3 AWS EC2 instances

 # Setup
 * Linux client